 Diana was the Roman goddess of the hunt.
 She was praised for her strength, athletic grace, beauty, and hunting skills.
 Her vigor, health, and strength were admired, and her protection was sought for young children and women in childbirth.

-The images in this series were captured across the United States with a large-format 4 x 5 camera.
+The Modern Day Diana explores issues of cultural and social norms while examining women’s relationships to nature and violence.
+These images of female hunters inform and destabilize assumptions about hunting culture, normative constructions of gender, and the history of representation.
+The images were captured across the United States with a large-format 4 x 5 camera.
 Curator of photographs at the MOMA, Roxana Marcoci, selected this work for a 2010 Curator’s Choice Award at Center, Santa Fe and it won Best In Show at the International Women In Photography Exhibition at the 1212 Gallery.
 The series has been featured on Slate.com, fr.Actuphoto.com, and on the VASA Journal of Images and Culture.